These Are The Differences Between An ICO and an IDO

 Successful Projects Launched from IDOs and ICOs

-The success of an initial DEX offering or initial coin offering depends on a variety of criteria including utility, marketing, and community support.
-Here are 8 examples of projects that are classified as successful coin offerings.
+The success of an initial DEX or coin offering depends on various criteria, including utility, marketing, and community support.
+Here are eight examples of projects that are classified as successful coin offerings.

 1. Ethereum (ETH)